· 4 min read

 • Country: France, a bistro variation on the cafe croque

 A blue cheese will not behave the way a croque-monsieur expects its cheese to behave.
-Gruyere and Comte melt into long even sheets and pull a stack of ingredients together; Roquefort, crumbled in, breaks into soft salty pockets that slump and weep rather than flow, and it arrives carrying three or four times the punch of an Alpine slice.
-So the croque-bleu is not a croque-monsieur with one ingredient changed.
-It is the same broiled, sauced, enclosed ham-and-cheese rebuilt around a cheese that overpowers everything unless something holds it down, and the thing that holds it down is the white sauce.
+Gruyere and Comté melt into long even sheets that pull a stack together; Roquefort, crumbled in, breaks into soft salty pockets that slump and weep rather than flow, and it arrives carrying three or four times the punch of an Alpine slice.
+The whole build then changes to keep that punch in check.
+The same broiled, sauced, enclosed ham-and-cheese gets rebuilt around a cheese that would otherwise read as a salt lick and nothing else, and the thing that reins it in is the white sauce.

 It reaches the table too hot to lift, the way its parent does, but it announces itself earlier.
-The smell hits first and it is unmistakable, the sharp barnyard ammonia of the blue cutting through the toasted-bread warmth before the plate is even down.
-The top is blistered and patchy gold where the sauce caught rather than the smooth burnish of a gruyere croque.
-Cut in with the knife and the inside is molten and streaked grey-green, the bechamel and the blue reading as one tangy substance, the ham a quiet salt underneath.
-The first forkful stings high and peppery at the back of the palate, then the cream of the sauce arrives a beat later and pulls it back from the edge.
+The sharp barnyard ammonia of the blue cuts through the toasted-bread warmth before the plate is even down.
+The top is blistered and patchy gold where the sauce caught rather than the smooth burnish of a gruyère croque, and a wet weeping blue will sog a soft loaf through unless the bread is toasted firm first and the thing built the moment it leaves the heat.
+Cut in, and the inside is molten and streaked grey-green, the béchamel and the blue reading as one tangy substance over the quiet salt of the ham.
+The first forkful stings high and peppery against the soft palate, and only then does the cream of the sauce arrive a beat later to pull it back from the edge.

 It lives on bistro and brasserie slates rather than in any codified canon, written up beside the croque-monsieur and the croque-madame as the sharp one, the order a regular makes when the standard ham-and-cheese feels too tame.
-A bistro in cheese country pours a glass of the local red beside it, or in the southwest a small pour of sweet Sauternes, the same wine a Roquefort cellar reaches for against the cheese, the sweetness doing to the wine what the bechamel does to the sandwich.
-It is unhurried sit-down food, taken slowly with cutlery, the most casual possible use of one of France's most serious cheeses.
+In cheese country the glass beside it is the local red; in the southwest it is a small pour of sweet Sauternes, the wine a Roquefort cellar reaches for against the cheese, the sweetness doing to the wine what the pear and the béchamel do to the sandwich.
+It stays unhurried sit-down food taken with cutlery, the most casual possible use of one of France's most serious cheeses.

 The Cheese Is Older Than the Sandwich

-The croque-bleu has no inventor and no first date, and chasing one is the wrong errand; it is a regional swap on a sandwich that itself only half-remembers its own beginning.
-The croque-monsieur it is built on appears in print in a Paris sporting paper in 1891 and turns up in Proust by 1919, which already places the parent format well before any of its cheese-named offshoots were being chalked onto slates.
-The blue version is a later cook's improvisation on that frame, undated and unattributed, the work of someone with good cheese to hand and a broiler going.
+The croque-bleu carries no named inventor and no founding date; it is a later cook's improvisation on a frame that itself only half-remembers its own beginning.
+The croque-monsieur appears in print in the Paris sporting paper La Revue Athlétique on the twenty-fifth of September, 1891, describing a hot ham sandwich met on a boating trip in England, and turns up in Proust by 1919, which places the parent format well before any of its cheese-named offshoots were chalked onto a slate.
+The blue version is undated and unattributed, the work of someone with good cheese to hand and a broiler going.

 The cheese, though, carries a record the sandwich never could.
-Roquefort, the ewe's-milk blue ripened in the limestone caves of the Combalou plateau above Roquefort-sur-Soulzon, is among the most documented foods in France: Charles VI granted the village a monopoly on ageing the cheese in those caves in 1411, confirming a practice the charter itself calls immemorial.
-The blue veining comes from Penicillium roqueforti, the mould native to the caves, and the cool damp air drawn through natural rock faults called fleurines; each wheel is pierced some forty times so that air can reach the spores and run the veins through the paste.
+Roquefort, the ewe's-milk blue ripened in the limestone caves of the Combalou plateau above Roquefort-sur-Soulzon, is among the most documented foods in France.
+Charles VI granted the village a monopoly on ageing the cheese in those caves on the fourth of June, 1411, confirming a practice the charter itself calls immemorial.
+The veining comes from Penicillium roqueforti, the mould native to the caves, carried on cool damp air drawn through natural rock faults called fleurines; each wheel is pierced some forty times so the air can reach the spores and run the veins through the paste.

 The legal record is just as exact.
-On the twenty-sixth of July, 1925, Roquefort became the first cheese in France to win a protected designation of origin, the founding case of the whole AOC system that now governs French food, its name reserved by law to wheels aged in the Combalou caves and nowhere else.
-The sandwich that melts it into a bechamel keeps no date of its own; the cheese at its centre has been a protected name since the year Charles VI was still on the throne, and a French legal protected one since 1925.
+On the twenty-sixth of July, 1925, Roquefort became the first cheese in France to win a protected designation of origin, the founding case of the AOC system that now governs French food, its name reserved by law to wheels aged in the Combalou caves and nowhere else.
+The sandwich that melts it into a béchamel keeps no date of its own.
+The cheese at its centre has been a guarded name since Charles VI sat the throne, and a French legal one since 1925, longer than most things one is served for lunch.